 The Thumb Fall Color Tours

-The Thumb is the Northwest side of the Lower Peninsula, on the shores of Lake Huron.
+The Thumb is the Northeast side of the Lower Peninsula, on the shores of Lake Huron.

 When: Average Peak, Second Week of October